Mohan-krishna1708/bookstore-app/README.md

-# 📚 Book Store Web Application
+# 📚 Bookstore Web Application

 A full-stack Book Store web application built using **Flask**, **MySQL**, and **HTML/CSS**.
 Users can browse books, add to cart, and place orders.
 Admin can manage products.